Women in Kenya: Governance

-In the 2010 constitution, gender discrimination in law, customs, and traditional authorities were officially prohibited.
+In the 2010 constitution, gender discrimination in law, customs, and traditional authorities was officially prohibited.
 In 2011, a court case determined married women have the rights to inherit their parents' land.
 However, these practices are often not enforced.
 When women reach out to police and other officials for aid regarding abuse or infractions against their rights to property, they are commonly told to pay a bribe.

 Effects

 A 2009 publication by the World Bank, the Food and Agriculture Organization, and the International Fund for Agricultural Development found that improving women's land rights would grow agricultural output and better nutritional intake and child schooling.

 The International Center for Research on Women (ICRW) found a large disparity between the rates of domestic violence against women who held property and those who did not.
 The study found that 49% of women with no property had experienced violence from a partner or family member, as compared to 7% of those with land and a house.
+Women in Kenya play a vital role in agriculture production, in Kenya they represent between 42 and 65 percent of the agriculture labor force.

+Maternal Healthcare

+Maternal healthcare has improved recently for Kenyan women.
+Generally, maternal mortality rates have reduced, however, difficulties within the rural parts of Kenya persist as healthcare can be inaccessible in rural areas because of distances.
+In Western Kenya, healthcare institutions often do not have electricity or clean water, and are unable to provide women with the necessary services.
+In 2016, only 16% of its healthcare establishments were equipped to deliver emergency obstetric services.
+Additionally, the rate of maternal mortality, referring to deaths linked to pregnancy, was reported to be 355 per 100,000 live births in 2024.
+Maternal mortality remains heavily influenced by poor quality healthcare, with over 80% of deaths still linked to this issue, despite an increase in skilled midwives assisting births from 62% to 70% from 2017 to 2024.

+Economic empowerment and contributions

+Over time, the role of Kenyan women in society has evolved from more traditional duties like homemakers, to vital participants in the country’s economy.
+Women today contribute significantly to the Gross Domestic Product of Kenya, particularly through small and medium-sized businesses, where they often hold both job and ownership positions.
+These successful women business owners are able to provide for their families, assist their communities, elevate their living conditions, and help transcend poverty.
+In the agriculture sector, a sizable portion of smallholdings is overseen by women.
+Women are also managing and directing both food and cash crop production.
+Many of Kenya’s women’s groups start as informal savings circles and gradually develop into formal organizations or Non-Governmental Organizations (NGOs).
+Women entrepreneurs are assisted in navigating challenges by these NGOs.
+These organizations offer women the support, tools and expertise they need to achieve financial independence.
+Additionally, Kenyan women have access to credit through various Microfinance institutions which has enabled them to save and secure loans to start or expand businesses.